nguyenvanbapc66/frontend-test/README.md

 - The application has to be developed using `Vue`.
 - Split your code into logical reusable components.
 We want to see how you isolate your components.
-- You have to create at least 3 components, which are [search bar component](./assets/examples/component-search-bar.png), [the tag component](./assets/examples/component-search-bar.png) and [the result item component](./assets/examples/component-result-item.png)
+- You have to create at least 3 universal components, which are [search bar component](./assets/examples/component-search-bar.png), [the tag component](./assets/examples/component-search-bar.png) and [the result item component](./assets/examples/component-result-item.png)
 - For styling, you can use whatever you want.
-We use SASS at DC, but feel free to use what you're more comfortable with.
+We use Sass at DC, but feel free to use what you're more comfortable with.
 - Add a `README.md` file with the decisions you took, any information you want to share with us (possible improvements, for example), and the installation instructions.

 ## What we will be looking for